 So in it, they team up to give a rosy picture of a bad festival (now there’s some fine unbiased journalism for ya).

 There is an attempted corollary between the rain cancelled free shows and the risk of not being in the black.
 Luckily they don’t try to make that point directly because you’d have to be brain dead not to see how dumb that is.
 The shows that no one pays to see and JW gets funding for are cancelled and you blame that for losing money overall???
+What they really mean is the booze sales got tanked because of the rain.

 Luckily for them, they got more of our tax dollars to shore up their ‘surplus’ money from some past money making years.
 I don’t know what years those are…the year they where begging for year end donations…the year they where giving away main-stage tickets because no one wanted to pay to see JATLC 3 times in 2 years.